Davcid1572/airbnb-clone-project/README.md

 - Develop a scalable and responsive web application
 - Implement both **frontend** and **backend** functionalities
 - Design an intuitive, Human centered design and user-friendly interface
-- Enable smooth property search and booking experiences
+- Enable smooth navigation, property search and booking experiences
 - Practice full-stack collaboration and deployment

 ---